svoop/aixm/README.md

 ### Features

-All features are subclasses of `AIXM::Feature`.
+All features are subclasses of `AIXM::Feature::Base`.

 #### Airspace